Powerlearnproject/se-assignment-5-Tolannie/README.md

 1. Installation of VS Code:
    - Describe the steps to download and install Visual Studio Code on Windows 11 operating system.
 Include any prerequisites that might be needed.

+ans:
+ Windows 11 OS and strong internet connection needed Visit the Official Website: Go to the Microsoft Visual Studio Code download page

+Choose Windows Installer then Click on the "Download for Windows" button.

+Save the File and Select a location on your computer to save the installation file.

+then you Double-click on the downloaded file to start the installation process.

+Follow the screen instructions provided by the installation wizard:

+Accept the license agreement.
+Choose the installation path then Create Desktop Shortcut.

+Finish Installation by Clicking on the "Install" button to begin the installation process.

+ Once the installation is complete, click on the "Launch" button to open Visual Studio Code.

 2. First-time Setup:
    - After installing VS Code, what initial configurations and settings should be adjusted for an optimal coding environment?
 Mention any important settings or extensions.

+ans:

 3. User Interface Overview:
    - Explain the main components of the VS Code user interface.
 Identify and describe the purpose of the Activity Bar, Side Bar, Editor Group, and Status Bar.